Mexican cities are fast becoming expat hotspots. But not everyone moving to Mexico wants a city life.

 How Can You Find Rentals in Lake Chapala?

 Finding the best rentals in Lake Chapala and all of Mexico is mostly about looking where the locals look.
-If you only search the english speaking groups or english websites, you’ll only find things posted in USD.
-And when things are posted in USD they might not be the be the best deal!
+If you only search English-speaking groups or English websites, you’ll only find things posted in USD.
+And when things are posted in USD, they might not be the best deal!

-But if you search for keywords like “renta de casa en ajijic” or “renta de casa en lago de Chapala” your search resdults will give you what the locals post.
+But if you search for keywords like “renta de casa en ajijic” or “renta de casa en lago de Chapala,” your search results will give you what the locals post.

-Another pro tip is that in Mexico, Mexicans tend to find rentals by word of mouth.
-So you will usually find the some of the best rentals for the best prices by asking around when you first land.
+Another pro tip is that Mexicans tend to find rentals by word of mouth in Mexico.
+So you will usually find some of the best rentals for the best prices by asking around when you first land.
 Or you’ll find the best rentals by finding signs on windows or walls saying ”se renta” with a phone number next to it.

 It’s important to ask everyone you meet if they know of any rentals.
-And when you do find one that is a good deal, make sure you ask the landlord or broker for verification to ensure you don’t fall victim of a real estate scam.
+And when you do find one that is a good deal, make sure you ask the landlord or broker for verification to ensure you don’t fall victim to a real estate scam.
 Ask them for proof that they have permission to rent the home.
-This can be by asking for an ID and a utullity bill and making sure the names match.
-Or asking to speak to the owner directly to ensure they are renting the house.
+This can be done by asking for an ID and a utility bill and ensuring the names match.
+Or ask to speak to the owner directly to ensure they rent the house.

 And never ever rent a house without seeing it first!

-But if you don’t really speak Spanish, and you don’t know the area, we highly recommend working with a reputable realtor.
-They can do the house hunting for you, negiotaite the terms on your lease, and act as your advocate in the transaction.
-There are usually more protections when you hire a well known realtor.
+But if you don’t speak Spanish and you don’t know the area, we highly recommend working with a reputable realtor.
+They can do the house hunting for you, negotiate the terms of your lease, and act as your advocate in the transaction.
+There are usually more protections when you hire a well-known realtor.

 Healthcare in Ajijic

-The thing about Lake Chapala and specificially Ajijic is that even though it is a small community, there is no shortage of great healthcare!
+The thing about Lake Chapala, and specifically Ajijic, is that even though it is a small community, there is no shortage of excellent healthcare!
+There are many general physicians and specialists in the area and good healthcare facilities, including Hospital Ajijic, Ribera Medical Center, and Chapala Med.

 Head to Chapala, just 7 miles away, for even more options.